wd5gnr/1802UNO/readme.md

 You can "LOad" through the ROM but it won't change the contents

 By default, a simple Q blink program (7A 7B 30 00) is at 8000.
 You can
-run it manually or put C0 80 00 at location 0 to jump to it.
+run it if you put C0 80 00 at location 0 to jump to it.

 Keyboard
 ===